LukeAFullard/SIVO_dev/examples/mysite/title_page/subpage/water/science/fmu/manawatū/md/details_placeholder.md

 ### Explore the data
 *   **How do we measure health?** Scroll down to learn exactly how scientists calculate the current state and long-term trends of our local rivers and streams.
 *   **View the latest results:** When you are ready to dive into the data, <span style="background-color: #ccffcc; padding: 0 4px; border-radius: 3px;">simply click the icons above</span> to explore the current monitoring results for the Manawatū FMU.
-*   **Dive deeper with LAWA:** For an independent, national view of our water quality, check out the [LAWA Manawatū River Quality data](https://www.lawa.org.nz/explore-data/manawatu-whanganui-region/river-quality/manawatu).
+*   **Dive deeper with LAWA:** For a national view of our water quality, check out the [LAWA Manawatū River Quality data](https://www.lawa.org.nz/explore-data/manawatu-whanganui-region/river-quality/manawatu).